Decomposition of free cumulants: Lattices

-\begin{Example} {\rm The cardinality of $\mathcal{NC}(w)$ depends on $w$.
-If $w$ is a constant word, which corresponds to a constant path, we only get interval partitions and $\mathcal{NC}_{{\rm irr}}(w)=\{\hat{1}_{w}\}$.
-The lattice of all noncrossing partitions adapted to $w=1^22^21\in \mathpzc{M}_{5}$ is given in Fig.~1, where smaller and larger circles represent $1$ and $2$, respectively, and the partial order is the reversed refinement order inherited from ${\rm NC}(5)$.
-It is easy to see that $\mathcal{NC}(w)$ can be obtained from irreducible noncrossing partitions adapted to subwords of $w$ in two decompositions of $w$ into reduced Motzkin words: $w=w$ and $w=w_1w_2$, where $w_1=1$ and $w_2=12^21$.
-Therefore, we have a bijection
+\begin{Example} {\rm The cardinality of $\mathcal{NC}(w)$ depends on the word $w$.
+If $w$ is constant (equivalently, corresponds to a constant path), then $\mathcal{NC}(w)$ consists only of interval partitions, and in this case $\mathcal{NC}_{{\rm irr}}(w)=\{\hat{1}_{w}\}$.
+The lattice of all noncrossing partitions adapted to $w=1^22^21\in \mathpzc{M}_{5}$ is shown in Fig.~1, where smaller and larger circles represent $1$ and $2$, respectively, and the partial order is the reversed refinement order inherited from ${\rm NC}(5)$.
+In the sequel, we will also use circles of different sizes (instead of numbers) to represent colors.
+It is easy to see that $\mathcal{NC}(w)$ can be obtained from irreducible noncrossing partitions adapted to subwords of $w$.
+Indeed, consider the two decompositions of $w$ into reduced Motzkin words: the trivial one $w=w$ and the non-trivial one $w=w_1w_2$, where $w_1=1$ and $w_2=12^21$.
+This leads to a bijection